-- Always shut off the cut-off saw before fueling. - Before fueling, clean the area around fuel cap to prevent dirt from contaminating the fuel.
-Contamination of the fuel tank can lead to cut-off saw malfunction. - Thoroughly mix the fuel in it's container before fueling. - Slowly open the fuel cap to release any pressure that may have built-up in the tank. - After adding fuel, tighten the fuel cap carefully and secure with a wrench.
+- Always shut off the saw before fueling. - Before fueling, clean the area around fuel cap to prevent dirt from contaminating the fuel.
+Contamination of the fuel tank can lead to saw malfunction. - Thoroughly mix the fuel in it's container before fueling. - Slowly open the fuel cap to release any pressure that may have built-up in the tank. - After adding fuel, tighten the fuel cap carefully and secure with a wrench.

-STARTING AND STOPPING A CHAIN-BASED CUT-OFF SAW
+STARTING AND STOPPING THE SAW